aditya-verp/AutomatComposeDeploy/README.md

-# Automated Deployment Script README
+# AutomatComposeDeploy - CD Tool

 ## Overview
-This script automates the deployment of Dockerized applications by monitoring updates in Git repositories, pulling those updates, and managing Docker containers through Docker Compose.
-It is designed to run continuously, checking for updates at configurable intervals.
+This Tool automates the deployment of Dockerized applications by monitoring updates in Git repositories, pulling those updates, and managing Docker containers through Docker Compose.
+It is designed to run continuously, checking for updates on the docket compose file only in all the configured repositories.
 ## Features
 - **Automated Pulls**: Automatically pulls the latest changes from the specified Git repositories.
 - **Docker Compose Integration**: Utilizes Docker Compose to manage container deployments.